DrugBud-Suite/CADD_Vault/docs/index.md

 Welcome to the CADD Vault, an open-source repository dedicated to sharing resources, tools, and knowledge in the field of computer-aided drug design.
 This vault aims to support researchers, students, and professionals by providing a comprehensive collection of materials related to CADD.

-Number of publications: 935
+Number of publications: 951
-Number of code repositories: 792
+Number of code repositories: 805
-Number of webserver links: 122- Virtual Screening Workflows
+Number of webserver links: 122- Cheminformatics
-- Cheminformatics
 - Machine Learning Applications in Drug Design
 - Fragment-Based Drug Design (FBDD)
 - Datasets for Drug Design